AmiyaPaul/QSPEC-D/README.md

 python main.py > out.log
 ```

+6. OUTPUT

-Wait for some time to get the results.
-You will receive the `out.log` file, which contains all the details of the calculation, and a `.dat` file with absorption spectra data as your result.
+Once the simulation is over, an `out.log` file will be generated that contains all the details of the calculation.
+Additionally, a `.dat` file will be generated contain information about the infrared absorption spectrum of polaron.